skip to main content

 Are the NHL Playoffs on Peacock?

-Our sports experts spent eight hours researching the best ways to watch the NHL Playoffs.
+Our sports experts spent eight hours researching the best ways to watch this season’s NHL Playoffs.
 We compared the most popular TV providers head to head, focusing on each provider’s channel offerings, pricing, and ease of use.
 Additional features like DVR storage space and on-demand capabilities were also taken into account.

 To learn more about our methods, check out our How We Rank page.